 These have been 12 productivity tips I use and recommend for everyone that works from home.

 If you’ve asked yourself recently, how to be more productive when working from home?
-I hope I’ve gone a long way into answering that question for you.
+I hope I’ve gone a long way toward answering that question for you.